jarari/FO4FasterhdtSMP/docs/physics-xml-guide.en.md

 6. Add direct `NiStringExtraData` or a `defaultBBPs.xml` map.
 7. Start with small angular limits and increase only after the chain is stable.

+For armor chains, use real actor skeleton bones such as `Pelvis` only when they are intended anchors and actually exist on the actor skeleton.
+Armor-specific bones that only exist in the armor NIF should be XML bones; the runtime will clone prefixed plugin-owned nodes for them and bind skins to those clones.

 For hair, prefer direct `NiStringExtraData` on the hair/headpart subtree, low mass, higher damping, and `<per-vertex-shape>` before trying triangle collision.

 ## Troubleshooting